Where To Stay In Istanbul: Hotel DeCamondo Review

 My sweaty self (from dragging my luggage 5 minutes uphill because my taxi driver abandoned me) was greeted with such a warm welcome, and they offered to take me to the rooftop bar for a welcome drink.
 I sat and sipped my cold rosé and soaked in the view on a gorgeous early fall day.

-I didn’t make it to the rooftop at night (it was my intention, just lost steam), but it would make a great place for drinks or a late night.
+I didn’t make it to the rooftop at night (it was my intention, just lost steam), but it would make a great place for afternoon drinks or a late nightcap.

 You might also like: 10 Things You Must Do Before Every Trip